The Ultimate Summer Sleeping Guide

 10. Create a Calming Bedroom Routine and a Sleeping Pattern

 Try going to bed at the same time every night and have an alarm set at the same time each morning.
 This sleep routine will help your body prepare to drift off which will help you sleep better during warmer weather.
-Why not add in spraying lavender-scented mists to your sleep routine, pamper yourself and have a hot bath before bed to help you to relax?
+Why not add lavender-scented mists to your sleep routine and pamper yourself while you cool down?

 Shop the Edit: Cooling Bed Sheets

-One of the best ways to help you get to sleep during the summer is selecting dream-worthy bedding to help you doze.
+One of the best ways to help you get to sleep during the summer is to select dream-worthy bedding to help you doze.

 Breathable Bed Linen